fleschutz/PowerShell/Docs/list-drives.md

-## list-drives.ps1 - Lists all local drives
+## list-drives.ps1 - Lists all drives

-This PowerShell script lists the details of all local drives.
+This PowerShell script lists all local drives as a table.

 ## Parameters
 ```powershell